 In short, I’m embarrassed to even admit in public my prior prejudices towards Russians, because they are so incredibly far off base from my actual interactions with Russians across the world.
 I’ll try never to make the mistake of equating a government with its people, as I certainly hope others don’t do with me.

 How has travel shaped your view of the world?
 Do you agree with Mark Twain that travel is fatal to prejudice?
+Is it your favorite Mark Twain travel quote too?
 Let us know in the comments.
 And, as always be sure to check us out on Facebook & Pinterest!

 Oh, and if you love to travel, be sure to get my FREE e-book: “99 Tips, Tricks, and Hacks for Traveling the World Like a Pro“